7bry7/webforher/README.md

 ### 💌 LOVE NOTES Section
 Personalized messages for different situations:
-- When she misses you
+- When she misses me
 - When she's sad
 - For her birthday
 - When she needs encouragement